Alfresco/docs-alfresco/desktop-sync/1.5/using/app-icons.md

 ---
-title: Application Icons and Menu
+title: Application icons and menu
 ---

+The following sections describe the Desktop Sync icons and menu actions on Windows and Mac.

 {% capture windows %}

-## Application icons and menu on Windows

-The following section covers the Desktop Sync icons and menu on Windows.

-### Understanding Desktop Sync icons
+### Desktop Sync icons

 Desktop Sync always ensures that the files in your `C:\Users\<username>\Alfresco` folder are synced with Alfresco.
 It adds status icons to your files and folders so you know the application is working.

 You'll see icons in two different places: in the system tray and over individual files and folders.

 #### System tray icons

-Icons that appear over the Desktop Sync icon in your system tray represent the overall status of your Alfresco folder.
+Icons that appear over the Desktop Sync icon in your system tray represent the overall status of your `Alfresco` folder.
 Here's what each of these icons means.

 |Icon name|System tray icon|Description|
 |---------|----------------|-----------|